javiergomez1/RHC_CIT114/notes04.md

 - AWS S3 Block Public Access - Overides any other policy or object permission.
 Enabled by default.
 - AWS Trusted Advisor - Bucket permission check.
 Free feature.
 - AWS Config - Access, audit, and evaluate the configurations of AWS resources.
 You can automate the evaluation of recorded configurations.
+- AWS Artifact - A resource for compliance-related information.
+Provides access to security and compliance reports, and select online agreements.
 ### 2) Two Quotes Identified
 - An IAM Group is used to grant the same permissions to multiple users
 - Customer can issue and keep their own encryption keys